Kelly Lim Harris

 On the Road

-I spent my days living out of a suitcase, performing on 17 national tours around 22+ venues, with international engagements in France, Belgium, the Netherlands, Italy, Slovenia, Japan, Bali, and Australia.
+The week I graduated, I landed my first break as a Principal Resident Artist with a touring company.
+I spent my days living out of a suitcase, travelling around New Zealand, and with international engagements in France, Belgium, the Netherlands, Italy, Slovenia, Japan, Bali, and Australia.

 05